EricJPogue/CPSC-24500/activity-lists/sprint-01.md

 Below is our sprint 1 activities list.
 Although you are welcome to pursue the activities in any order you prefer, they are listed them in the order I think will be the most beneficial for you to work through the topics.
-The anticipated time commitment for each item is 20 to 40 minutes unless otherwise noted.
+The anticipated time commitment for each item is 20 to 40 minutes of focused time unless otherwise noted.
 1. If you don't already have a GitHub account, set up a GitHub account utilizing the Student Developer Pack/Plan [[link]](https://help.github.com/en/articles/applying-for-a-student-developer-pack)
 1. If you are not familiar with navigating your computer OS and file system utilizing the command line, you will need